 - Documents issued by an Alaska Native village/tribe or an Alaska Native Corporation Settlement Act (ANCSA) regional or village corporation.

 American Indian Special Enrollment Period Includes Non-Tribal Household Members

 Members of federally recognized American Indian tribes may enroll through MNsure or change plans one time per month, year-round, including outside the annual open enrollment period.
 MNsure expanded this monthly special enrollment period to permit household members who are not tribal members, and who apply for coverage with the qualifying tribal member, to enroll in a qualified health plan, dental plan, or change plans.

 Household members who are not enrolled members of a federally recognized tribe are not eligible for this special enrollment period on their own, and may only enroll in or change plans under this special enrollment period in a month in which the qualifying tribal member enrolls in or changes plans.

-As with other special enrollment periods, Minnesotans must complete an application and contact MNsure at 1-855-366-7873 in order to determine whether they qualify and have MNsure process their enrollment.
+As with other special enrollment periods, Minnesotans must complete an application and contact MNsure at 1-855-366-7873 or 651-539-2099 to determine whether they qualify and have MNsure process their enrollment.

 Get Help Paying for Health Insurance

 Many individuals or families, even those who are working, can get financial help to purchase a plan.